parkermac/LO/driver/README.md

 This is for running all the post-processing jobs.
 It is mainly aimed at the daily forecast.
 It checks to see that all expected history files are in place before beginning.

-It is designed to work with a forecast that shows up as three separate days, as would be produced by `driver_roms1.py`.
+It is designed to work with a forecast that shows up as three separate days, the current standard.

 ---

 #### `driver_post_backfill.py`

 This runs post-processing jobs (currently only layers1) as multi-day backfill jobs.
+It only exists as a convenience for generating extractions that some users wanted.

 ---

+#### Miscellany

 `timestep_record.py` is a utility to make a pandas Series from the timesteps used in a model run over an arbitrary time span.